-In 2018, Midpen performed a review of the currently available scientific literature on wildlife-livestock interactions, which Midpen will build on and add to as part of this new 5-year study.
+In 2018, Midpen performed a review of the currently available scientific literature on wildlife-livestock interactions, which Midpen built on to add to as part of this new 5-year study.
 Here is a summary of what the current best-available science tells us:

 Coyotes were once limited to the Central U.S. and Mexico.
 Despite eradication efforts, coyotes expanded across the country into habitat previously occupied by wolves.
 They primarily prey on rodents, ground squirrels and rabbits.
 They also eat insects, fruits and vegetation.